disclosure: This post is sponsored by FrogTape.

 After we added the 1/4″ round to the top of the board, the next step was to add it to the base of the pine board.

-We cut the 1/4″ round to fit and then nailed in front of the pine board around the room.
+We cut the 1/4″ round to fit and then nailed it in front of the pine board around the room.

 You will need to miter the corners where the joints meet.